 - Weeing a lot

-- Experiencing blurred vision
+- Blurred vision

 If sugar is detected in your urine during a routine antenatal check, you'll probably be sent for an oral glucose tolerance test (OGTT).